deltachat/deltachat-pages/_posts/2020-06-24-june-updates.md

 This way, you can easily share moments and access them later.
-Tip on the edge: Also your **Saved Messages** have a gallery - use this to easily access images you forwarded there or directly took with the camera function there.
+Tip on the edge: Also your **Saved Messages** have a gallery - use this to easily access images you forwarded there or directly took with the camera function.

 ![A Screenshot of the Delta Chat Desktop Client, scanning a QR code.](../assets/blog/2020-06-gallery2.jpg)